-- We will ask you to lie flat on your back (with your legs supported) on a comfortably padded table that gently glides you into the scanning tube.
-You will be given a pillow on the MRI heart scanner, but will need to be able to lie flat without a pillow on the MRI brain scanner. - The MRI scanner is controlled by a computer which is in an adjacent room.
+- The MRI scanner is controlled from a computer which is in an adjacent room.
 A specially trained radiographer will operate the MRI scanner.
-They will be watching you through a window throughout the scan, and you will be able to talk to them through an intercom. - MRI scanners are noisy and can vibrate (or judder) a bit.
-We will give you earplugs to protect your hearing, although most people will still hear quite a lot of noise.
-This is entirely normal and safe. - You will have a hand-held buzzer so that you can alert the radiographer if you have an issue or would like to stop the process at any time. - For the brain MRI scan, a helmet-like covering will be placed over your head.
+They will be watching you through a window throughout the scan, and you will be able to talk to them through an intercom. - Whilst there are no known long term negative effects on hearing as a result of MR imaging some of the UK Biobank MRI sequences will make loud noises, above 85Db, for a short period of time.
+We provide high quality earplugs that reduce noise exposure to safe levels and ensure that we adhere to all relevant health and safety regulations. - · You will have a hand-held buzzer so that you can alert the radiographer if you have an issue or would like to stop the process at any time.

+- For the brain MRI scan, a helmet-like covering will be placed over your head.
 This allows a close detailed examination of your brain.
 A mirror in front of your face will allow you to view images shown on a screen behind you. - For some MRI scans, you will be asked to perform certain tasks.
 For example, we will show you something on a screen (e.g. facial images or shapes) during the brain scan.
-We will ask you to hold your breath several times during the heart scan.
+We will ask you to hold your breath several times during the heart scan